Comment on "Correlated electron-nuclear dynamics: Exact factorization of the molecular wavefunction" [J. Chem. Phys. 137, 22A530 (2012)]

-These equations are completely general.
-Any factorization of the form~(\ref{eq:1}), where the molecular wave function $\Psi$ is a solution of the molecular Schrödinger equation, satisfies them.
+Any factorization of the form~(\ref{eq:1}), with $\Psi$ a solution of the molecular Schrödinger equation, satisfies~(\ref{eq:6}) and ~(\ref{eq:7}).
 Also, notice that, if we have $f(\argsR, t)=1$ for all $t$ (i.e., the factorization satisfies the PNC for all values of time), then these equations reduce to Eqs.~(28) and~(29) in \cite{Abedi2012}.
-Now, the factorization in~(\ref{eq:1}) exhibits an invariance under the group of invertible functions on $\mathbb{C}_{0}=\mathbb{C}-\{ 0\}$ given by
+Now, the factorization in~(\ref{eq:1}) exhibits an invariance under the group of invertible functions on $\mathbb{C}_{0}=\mathbb{C}-\{ 0\}$: